FAR-Lab/RealtimeAudioClassification/Lab-1.-Cats-and-Dogs--binary-classification.md

 ComputeSpectrograms(SOURCE_FOLDER_TRAIN,OUTPUT_FOLDER_TRAIN)
 pickle.dump(SpectrumVariables, open(os.path.join(OUTPUT_FOLDER_TRAIN,'Main.SpecVar'), "wb" ))
 ```
-It will start printing out a bit of information and information about files it has a problem with.
+It will start printing out a bit of overview information and information about files it has a problem with.
 For now, we do not have to worry about those messages and we can just wait until the system is finished.

 To check if it's done, look at the `In [*]:` box in the top left corner of the cell.
-If it turns into a number, its finished.
+If it turns into a number, it is finished.

+At the end of this step, we have made images of all of the sounds in main folder.

 ## Training the neural network